Timothy Kirkhope: House of Lords

 Following the referendum vote for Britain to leave the European Union 2016, David Cameron resigned as prime minister.
 His resignation honours list named Kirkhope as an nominee for a life peerage.
 In the afternoon of 1 September Kirkhope was created Baron Kirkhope of Harrogate, of Harrogate in the County of North Yorkshire.
 Peers are disqualified from sitting and voting in the House of Lords while serving as a Member of the European Parliament by virtue of sections 3 and 4 of the European Parliament (House of Lords Disqualification) Regulations 2008.
 And so Kirkhope relinquished his position as MEP.

 Following his introduction in the House of Lords, he has subsequently become a Member of the Home Affairs Select Committee, Sub-Committee on EU Home Affairs, and is a member of the British American Parliamentary Group.
 He maintains his involvement with Classic Cars as an active member of the Parliamentary Historic Vehicles Group.

 Personal life

 Kirkhope holds a pilot's licence, collects classic cars, swims and plays tennis.
 He is married and has four grown up sons.
 He lives near Harrogate in North Yorkshire.

+Lord Kirkhope became a Liveryman of the Worshipful Company of Plumbers in 2020 and Freeman of the City of London in 2021.